Beware! These Odors Indicate Your Tea Isn’t of Good Quality

 The moldy odor is an off-odor produced when tea becomes moldy due to dampness, which is relatively easy to identify.

 When storing tea, it is crucial to keep it dry.
 Once tea becomes damp, reaching a certain level of moisture content, it is highly susceptible to mold growth, producing a moldy odor.
-Another situation is when hasn't been thoroughly dried; it may look dry on the surface but is wet inside, making it prone to mold quickly.
+Another situation is when compressed tea hasn't been thoroughly dried; it may look dry on the surface but is wet inside, making it prone to mold quickly.

 Moldy tea should not be consumed.
 In cases of slight mold, the moldy odor may not be apparent in the dry leaves, but once brewed, the tea's natural aroma is low and stagnant, with a moldy odor.
 Severely moldy tea has a noticeable moldy odor when dry, and when brewed, it can cause discomfort and nausea.
 Mold flowers and fungal threads may appear on the tea, indicating bacterial contamination.
 Drinking moldy and spoiled tea can lead to mild symptoms such as dizziness, blurred vision, abdominal pain, and diarrhea, or more severe issues like liver, kidney, and brain damage.
 It is advisable to avoid drinking such tea.